pandaprivacy/pandaprivacy.org/_versions/current.md

----
-title: The Privacy Assuring Nondisclosure Agreement (PANDA)
+# The Privacy Assuring Nondisclosure Agreement (PANDA)
-version: 1.0.0
-date: 2019-07-14
----

 These terms protect _Personal Information_ that **Discloser** may disclose to **Recipient**.